airgap-it/beacon-node/readme.md

 ## Running synapse using docker-compose

-You can start synapse as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable on port 8080 for the letsencrypt request):
+You can start synapse as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable):

 ```
 git clone